 - Location: Virginia

-Paperwork When Selling a Car in VirginiaCompare Car Insurance Rates in 3 Easy Steps
+Paperwork When Selling a Car in VirginiaCompare Car Insurance Rates in 3 Steps

 Next, remove your license plates.
 If you have purchased another vehicle, you can transfer the plates to it.
 If not, you can return them to the Department of Motor Vehicles (DMV) or destroy and dispose of them yourself.

-You must apply for a duplicate title before any transaction can be completed.
-You can do this online or visit any DMV office and complete an Application for Supplemental and Transfer Liens or Replacement and Substitute Titles.
-A replacement title costs $5, or $10 with changes to either your name or your address.
+If you do not have the title, you must apply for a duplicate title before any transaction can be completed.
+You can do this online or visit any DMV office and complete an Application for Supplemental and Transfer Liens or Replacement and Substitute Titles (Form VSA 66).
+A replacement title costs $10.

 If you have more questions, call (888) 337-4782.